 Who is eligible to be appointed as a personal representative?

-The personal representative, which in other states could be known as the executor, generally must be a Florida resident and either a spouse, sibling, parent, or child.
+Known in other States as the executor, generally must be a Florida resident and either a spouse, sibling, parent, or child.
 The personal representative can also be a bank, or a trust company.

 Does the person you appoint have to accept their role as a personal representative?

 No; the person you appoint in your last will and testament is not obligated to accept their role.
-If they decline to accept their role, they would probably sign a Disclaimer or Waiver stating that they do not want to be personal representative.
+If they decline to accept their role, they would probably sign a Disclaimer or Waiver stating that they do not want to be one.

 Does the personal representative, or the executor get paid?